 Winning = Finding Pain X Creating Vision X Accessing Power X Action Plan X ROI

-If any of these winning qualifiers are scored low, then the seller does not have “a leg to stand on”.
+If any of these winning qualifiers are scored low, then the salesperson may not have “leg to stand on.”

 - Sales managers who play the role of the “white knight” who swoop in to save deals instead of empowering their sellers.
 Our jobs as sales managers is to train our sales people to execute well, not be glorified sellers.